Internships & Volunteer Opportunities

 Applications for spring internships

 For the spring semester, we are open to interns/volunteers who can work a minimum of 10 to 15 hours each week, as specified above.
-The deadline for spring applications is January 7 (some exceptions are made for law students); however, most positions are filled by early December.
+The deadline for spring/summer applications is March 1 (some exceptions are made for law students); however, most positions are filled by early December.

 What to Expect